Azeko2xo/woodem/doc/sphinx/prog.rst

 All (serializable) types in Yade are one of the following:

-* Type deriving from :yref:`Serializable`, which provide information on how to serialize themselves via overriding the ``Serializable::registerAttributes`` method; it declares data members that should be serialzed along with their literal names, by which they are identified.
-This method then invokes ``registerAttributes`` of its base class (until ``Serializable`` itself is reached); in this way, derived classes properly serialize data of their base classes.
+* Type deriving from :yref:`Object`, which provide information on how to serialize themselves via overriding the ``Object::registerAttributes`` method; it declares data members that should be serialzed along with their literal names, by which they are identified.
+This method then invokes ``registerAttributes`` of its base class (until ``Object`` itself is reached); in this way, derived classes properly serialize data of their base classes.

   This funcionality is hidden behind the macro :ref:`YADE_CLASS_BASE_DOC` used in class declaration body (header file), which takes base class and list of attributes::